Let me share with you our squash bug control plan. I am not, I repeat NOT going to be overrun again this year by squash bugs!

-And finally, plant things like alyssum, calendula, daises, dill, fennel, and mustard greens near your squash and cucumbers.
+And finally, plant things like alyssum, calendula, daises, dill, fennel, and mustard greens near your squash, melons, and cucumbers.
 Their small, pollen-and nectar-rich flowers will attract the Tachnid fly, an especially beneficial beneficial insect that preys on squash bugs.

 And for those of you who would like to know more about organic methods to control here’s an article from ATTRA that I found very helpful.